-Your showcase can be small or large, in-person or virtual.
-Consider the resources you already have and who might be able to provide support.
+Your showcase can be large or small, in-person or virtual.
+Consider the resources you already have and who may be able to provide support.
 Try to identify how and where you'll hold the event as soon as possible.
-It can be in a classroom, at the library or a community centre.
-Or you can hold it online through a video conference system - anywhere participants can show off their apps!
+It can be in a classroom, at the library or at a community centre.
+Or you can hold it online via a video conferencing system - anywhere participants can show off their apps!

-We've provided three sample ideas for formats - an app fair, a main stage and a virtual showcase - to spark ideas for an event that best fits your participants and community.
+We've provided three sample ideas for formats - an app fair, a main stage and a virtual showcase - to spark ideas for an event that best fits your participants and the community.